Best In-Dash DVD Players: Top Picks for Your Viewing Pleasure

 Despite the advantages, we did notice a drawback or two.
 The adjustments for brightness and contrast can be difficult to use, which might make the screen hard to view in certain conditions (i.e. bright sunlight vs. nighttime driving).
 Also, this player tends to have a few different “nag” screens that pop up.
 It will start Pandora automatically when connecting with a smartphone, for instance, which can be annoying.

-Best In-Dash DVD Player Value: JVC KW-V240BT DVD Player
+Best Value: JVC KW-V240BT DVD Player

 For a great value pick, we selected the JVC KW-V240BT DVD player, which features a six-inch-wide VGA touchscreen.
 The interface is heavily customizable and supports a number of different user languages.
 It’s also compatible with Bluetooth, connecting to any type of smartphone.